slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 "The road to socialism via inflation: Print money, crash the reserve currency, destroy savers and force them into inflated assets.
 Asset inflation leads to inequality.
 Demonize asset holders and tax the nominal gains, thereby confiscating the real value of the assets."
 -- Naval Ravikant*

-> *"Inflation is how democracies die."
--- Charlie Munger*

-> *"Love your neighbour, yet don’t pull down your hedge."
--- Benjamin Franklin*

-> *"Good fences make good neighbors."
--- Robert Frost*

-> *"The urge to save humanity is almost always a false front for the urge to rule it." (...)
-"Every decent man is ashamed of the government he lives under."
--- H.L.
-Mencken*

-> *"90% of the politicians give the other 10% a bad reputation."
--- Henry Kissinger*

-> *"Democracy has got nothing to do with who should rule.
-Democracy is the system which allows you to remove policies and rulers most efficently without violence. and that’s how you judge different democratic systems."
--- Karl Popper*

-> *"The price of apathy towards public affairs is to be ruled by evil men."
--- Plato*

 > *"When people fear the government, there is tyranny.
 When government fears the people, there is liberty."
 -- Thomas Paine*

-> *"All bad precedents began as justifiable measures."
--- Julius Caesar*

 > *"I would rather have questions that can’t be answered than answers that can’t be questioned."
 -- Richard Feinman*